Cable cell morphology¶

 the root segments’

-are identical.recursively: all sub-trees starting at the current segment are equivalent.
+proxanddistpoints and theirtagsare identical.recursively: all sub-trees starting at the current segment are equivalent.

 - empty: bool¶

-If the tree is empty (i.e. whether it has size 0)
+If the tree is empty (i.e., whether it has size 0)

 - size: int¶